Close Menu

 Weather Conditions

 Harsh weather conditions, such as strong winds, heavy rain, and storms, can disrupt the seal breeding cycle.
 Extreme weather events can make it difficult for the seals to reach Donna Nook, or they may be forced to abandon their pups if conditions become too dangerous.
-(See Also: Best Time of the Year to Visit Japan 2025 – Peak Travel Season)
+(See Also: Cheapest Time to Visit Antigua – Save Big)

 Food Availability